251aditya/EDA-project-of-Airbnb/README.md

 UNDERSTANDING THE VARIABLES:

-         ID:-    Its a unique id of House/apartment.
+         ID:-    It's a unique id of the House/apartment.
          Name:-  Name of the listing House/apartment.
-         Host Id:-  Host Id is the government approved id for each individuals.
+         Host ID:-  Host ID is the government-approved ID for each individual.
-         Neighbourhood groups:-  Neighbourhood groups are the cluster of neighbourhoods in the area.
+         Neighborhood groups:-  Neighbourhood groups are the cluster of neighborhoods in the area.
-         Neighbourhood:-  Area
+         Neighborhood:-  Area
-         Latitude:- Its show the latitude point of the site.
+         Latitude:- It shows the latitude point of the site.
-         Longitude:-  Its show the longitude point of the site.
+         Longitude:-  It shows the longitude point of the site.
-         Room type:-  There are three types of rooms in Airbnb
+         Room type:-  There are three types of rooms on Airbnb
                   >> Entire House/Apartment
-                  >> Privae Room
+                  >> Private Room
                   >> Shared Room
-         Price:-  price are in term of dollars($) and the total price of Airbnb  reservation is based on the cost determined by either the Host or Airbnb Co.
+         Price:-  Prices are in terms of dollars($) and the total price of an Airbnb  reservation is based on the cost determined by either the Host or Airbnb Co.
-         Minimum Nights:-  Minimun night is criteria for booking that guest have to pay for book that House or apartment.
+         Minimum Nights:-  Minimum night is a criteria for booking that guests have to pay to book that House or apartment.
          Number of reviews:-  counts of review which is submitted by guests.
          Last review:-  Latest review as per the dataset.
-         Review per month:- Number of review per month host got.
+         Review per month:- Number of reviews per month host got.
          Calculated host listings count:-  Amount of listing per host.
-         Availibility_365:- It show the total number of days the listings is available for during the year.
+         Availibility_365:- It shows the total number of days the listings are available during the year.

 ## Installation